awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 **VOD Playback Event**
 For VOD content, an asset in MediaPackage is available for playback\.
 There is a period of time between when asset ingest is complete, and when the asset can be played back\.
 The event `VodAssetPlayable` means that MediaPackage can now fulfill playback requests for the asset\.
+ You get individual `VodAssetPlayable` events for each packaging configuration in your packaging group\.
+For example, if your packaging group contains one DASH and one HLS packaging configuration, you receive two `VodAssetPlayable` events—one for your DASH packaging configuration, and one for your HLS packaging configuration\.

 **Example**